ZenitsuAg/tip-calculator-app-main/README.md

 ### What I learned

 I learnt React.
-This is the first time I've done anything in React and there are alot of things I would like to highlight but I will just talk of the awesomeness of `state` and `conditonal rendering`, this is are game changers, like having a fully interactive app with so little code increase productivity exponentially.
+This is the first time I've done anything in React and there are alot of things I would like to highlight but I will just talk of the awesomeness of `state` and `conditonal rendering`, these are game changers, like having a fully interactive app with so little code increase productivity exponentially.
 ```jsx
   const [person, setPerson] = useState(1);
 ```